 Hi everyone.
 I wanted to write to you all about a project a very good friend of mine, Dean Verhoeven, has been working on for the last 10 years that I thought folks would like.
 Over that time, he has been perfecting the design and setting up production of a stainless steel mug, Temperfect, that holds a person’s coffee or tea at just the right temperature for hours – without any external input.

-Basically, you pour in your too-hot-to-drink beverage into the cup.
-A layer of non-toxic wax trapped inside between the stainless steel walls absorbs the extra heat in the liquid bringing it down to just the right temperature in only a few minutes.
+Basically, you pour your too-hot-to-drink beverage into the cup.
+A layer of non-toxic wax trapped inside between the stainless steel walls absorbs the extra heat from the liquid bringing it down to just the right temperature in only a few minutes.
 Over the next few hours, that extra heat is released back into the liquid thereby holding it at a nice toasty temperature.
 No more too hot or too cold liquids!

 I don’t know about you, but when it comes to other stainless steel mugs, I’ve always had an issue with my tea going cold before I’d get half way through it.
 I tend to hyper-focus when I’m working so it may be 30 minutes before the next few sips.
 I’m not that fussy when it comes to my palette but having to drink cold tea just isn’t doable – even for me.
 In addition, my tongue is particularly sensitive to heat so I end up having to wait for my drink to cool.
 Hot drinks that my wife guzzles down with glee leave me with burns that take days to heal.
+With the Temperfect mug, I can start drinking my tea right away and it stays nice and toasty for hours.

 Part of the thrill involved mustering up enough courage to keep the gas wide open even in the face of the rapidly approaching steel guardrail at the end of the road.
 Just a few more seconds, and then just a few more on top of that, as our eyes were glued to the speedo waiting for the needle to reach a new high before the wall of steel drew too close.
 At the last moment, whoever was driving would mash down hard on the brakes to avoid a collision.
 Based upon how close we’d come to hitting the guardrail informed the next go-around.
 Yeah, I never told my Mom what we were up to.